1947 Michigan State Spartans football team

 The 1947 Michigan State Spartans football team represented Michigan State College as an independent during the 1947 college football season.
 The team compiled a 7–2 record and outscored opponents 167 to 101.
-Clarence Munn was the first-year head coach, Ralph H. Young was the athletic director, and Robert McCurry was the team captain.
+Biggie Munn was the first-year head coach, Ralph H. Young was the athletic director, and Robert McCurry was the team captain.
 The three assistants (Duffy Daugherty, Forest Evashevski, Kip Taylor) were all future head coaches.

 In December 1946, after Charlie Bachman resigned, Michigan State hired Munn as its head football coach.
 Munn had been the head coach at Syracuse in 1946 and had previously been the line coach at Michigan for seven years.
 In their first season under Munn, the Spartans achieved their most successful since the 1937 team finished 8–2.

-The Spartans began the Munn era with a 55–0 loss to in-state rival 1947 Michigan team.
+The Spartans began the Munn era with a 55–0 loss to in-state rival Michigan.
 The Spartans' only other setback was a narrow 7 to 6 loss to Bear Bryant's Kentucky Wildcats.
 In intersectional play, the Spartans beat Mississippi State (7–0), Washington State (21–7), Santa Clara (28–0), Temple (14–6), and Hawaii (58–19).
 The Hawaii game was played in Honolulu with Bud Crane scoring four touchdowns for the Spartans.
 The team's 58 points against Hawaii was its highest total since 1932.

+Michigan State was ranked at No. 38 (out of 500 college football teams) in the final Litkenhous Ratings for 1947.

 At the end of the 1947 season, Tommy Devine wrote in the Detroit Free Press that Munn had "restored athletic 'peace' to Michigan State."
-At the team's post-season banquet, Robert McCurry was selected to serve another year as the team's captain, and end Warren Huey was named the team's most valuable player and recipient of the Governor of Michigan award.
+At the team's post-season banquet, Robert McCurry was selected to serve another year as the team's captain, and end Warren B. Huey was named the team's most valuable player and recipient of the Governor of Michigan award.